Can’t find your issue?

 The constant stress and ridicule by a manager, who didn't want me to look better than her, made me physically ill.

-Rest — it’s a concept western cultures seem to have forgotten.
+Rest — it’s a concept many cultures seem to have forgotten.

 Change is an inevitable part of life, like the ocean rolling to the shore.
 How do you face it?
 Do you try to stop it from happening or ride the wave?